Opera in Cuba: 1960 to present

-Renowned Cuban composer Roberto Valera collaborated with American librettist Charles Koppelman on the opera Cubanacán, based on the ambitious architectural project of the National Art Schools (Cuba), located in the Havana Cubanacán neighborhood; site of the Havana Country Club before the 1959 Cuban Revolution.
+Renowned Cuban composer Roberto Valera collaborated with American librettist Charles Koppelman on the opera Cubanacan, based on the ambitious architectural project of the National Art Schools (Cuba), located in the Havana Cubanacán neighborhood; site of the Havana Country Club before the 1959 Cuban Revolution.
 The opera was performed at the National Art Schools on the opening nights of the 2015 Havana Bienalle.
 This was the first premier of a new opera in Cuba since the revolution.

 Part of a more recent generation, composer Juan Piñera (born 1949) includes in his catalogue two operas: Amor con amor se paga from 1987, which consists of two acts and is based on a text by José Martí; and La taza de café, composed in 1989, with two acts and script by Juan Ramón Amán based on a piece of the same name by Rolando Ferrer.
 Odaline de La Martínez (born 1949), Cuban composer established in Great Britain, has written an operatic trilogy based on an Afro-Caribbean theme.

 Also Cuban-American composer Orlando Jacinto García (born 1954) is the author of an opera titled Transcending Time, for soprano, instrumental and vocal chamber ensemble, electro-acoustic media and video, which was premiered in the Zagreb Biennial in Croatia by the ensemble Cantus.

 Most recently the work of two young Cuban composers stand out, Jorge Martín and Louis Franz Aguirre.

 Jorge Martín was born in Santiago de Cuba in 1959 and established his residence in the US at a very young age.
 He studied musical composition at the Yale and Columbia Universities.
 He has composed three lyric pieces: "Beast and Superbeast", a series of four operas in one act each, based on short stories by Saki; Tobermory, opera in one act that obtained first prize in the Fifth Biennial of the National Opera Association (USA), and has been presented in several cities of the United States; and Before Night Falls, an opera based on the famous autobiography of the Cuban novelist, playwright and poet Reinaldo Arenas, renowned dissident from the Fidel Castro government.